piotr-jelinski/try-catch/README.md

 ### Function Description

-The tryCatch function accepts a synchronous or asynchronous function fn, executes it, and catches any thrown errors based on the provided catchConditions.
-If no catchConditions are provided, all thrown errors will be caught.
+The `tryCatch` function accepts a synchronous or asynchronous function `fn`, executes it, and catches any thrown errors based on the provided `catchConditions`.
+If no `catchConditions` are provided, all thrown errors will be caught.

 The function returns a result in the form of a tuple:

-- If the function fn executes successfully, the returned tuple is [undefined, result], where result is the value returned by fn.
+- If the function `fn` executes successfully, the returned tuple is `[undefined, result]`, where `result` is the value returned by `fn`.
-- If an error is caught, the returned tuple is [error].
+- If an error is caught, the returned tuple is `[error]`.

-If an error does not match any of the provided catchConditions, it is rethrown.
+If an error does not match any of the provided `catchConditions`, it is rethrown.

 ### Example Usage